OndraZizka/csv-cruncher/README.md

 > Hi,
 >
-> I've crafted a tool which transforms a CSV file into another CSV file using a SQL statement (as I did not found such).
+> I've crafted a tool which transforms a CSV file into another CSV file using a SQL statement (as I did not find such).
 >
 > Can be useful for various quick'n'dirty integration during test automation, esp. for data-oriented tasks like perf-tests.
 >
 > [DOWNLOAD](http://ondra.zizka.cz/stranky/programovani/java/apps/CsvCruncher-1.0.jar)
 >
 > Many tools spit out CSV, or are able to as one of output options.
 Also, in Hudson, you can very simply log any values you get into bash like echo " $val2, $val2" >> data.csv, for each build or part of a build.
   So it can be kind of integration tool.
 >
-> Then you can do quite complex queries - from a flat table, you can actually do subselects and then left joins, which gives you very powerful tool to process the data into something what is ready for plotting as-is - that means, data filtered, cleaned, aggregated, converted, aligned, sorted, etc.
+> Then you can do quite complex queries - from a flat table, you can sactually do subselects and then left joins, which gives you very powerful tool to process the data into something what is ready for plotting as-is - that means, data filtered, cleaned, aggregated, converted, aligned, sorted, etc.
 >
 > That might be my POV, since I like SQL and it's my favorite language not only for querying but also data-oriented procedural programming.
 But nonetheless, I already shortened my perf test task by ~ 40 minutes of my work for each release.
 Instead of manual shannanigans in OpenOffice, I run a single command, and voila ;-)
 >
 > HSQL's syntax: http://hsqldb.org/doc/2.0/guide/dataaccess-chapt.html (I was very surprised by HSQL's features, it supports much more of SQL than e.g. MySQL.)
 >
 > Enjoy :)